-any surplus assets of the Gift Fund must be transferred to an institution:
+any surplus assets of the Gift Fund must be transferred to an institution that is a registered agency under the Housing Act:

-- (3) which has similar purposes to the company and is charitable at law; - whose constitution prohibits distributions or payments to its members and directors (if any) to an extent at least as great as is outlined in rule 5; and - (5) gifts to which can be deducted under Division 30 of ITAA 97, due to it being characterised as a public benevolent institution under item 4.1.1 of the table in section 30-45 of ITAA 97. - (b) The identity of the institution must be decided by the directors.
+- (3) which has similar purposes to the company and is charitable at law; - (4) whose constitution prohibits distributions or payments to its members and directors (if any) to an extent at least as great as is outlined in rule 5; and - (5) gifts to which can be deducted under Division 30 of ITAA 97, due to it being characterised as a public benevolent institution under item 4.1.1 of the table in section 30-45 of ITAA 97. - (b) The identity of the institution must be decided by the directors and approved by the Registrar of Housing Agencies.